bonk-build/bonk/docs/cmd/bonk.md

 ### Options

 ```
-  -j, --concurrency uint   The number of goroutines to run (default 100)
+  -j, --concurrency int   The max number of goroutines to run (negative for no limit) (default 100)
   -c, --config string     config file (default is .bonk.yaml)
   -h, --help              help for bonk
 ```

 ### SEE ALSO